chamambom/my-terraform-cloud-journey/README.md

 This repository contains terraform code snippets and best practices notes that i reuse from time to time when managing multi cloud environments (AWS/Azure).

-Some background - I lead a team of cloud delivery engineers operating remotely across Southern Africa (DRC , Zimbabwe ,Zambia and Botswana).
-Our customers are segmented into "managed cloud customers" and "unmanaged cloud customers".
-Depending on the scale of resources that the "managed cloud customer" wants to deploy - we use terraform and private git repos to manage resources.
+Some background - I started this repo back in 2021 when I was still working for a CSP - Cloud Service Provider, leading a team of cloud delivery engineers operating remotely across Southern Africa (DRC , Zimbabwe ,Zambia and Botswana) markets.
+Our customers were segmented into "managed cloud customers" and "unmanaged cloud customers".
+Depending on the scale of resources that the "managed cloud customer" wanted to deploy - we used terraform, Azure repos or Github to manage resources.

 > Terraform enables you to safely and predictably create, change, and improve infrastructure.